Runners work in a general assisting role on TV and film productions, carrying out different tasks and working quickly

 Typical employers are mostly broadcasting, film and video production and post-production companies.
 There are also a small number of opportunities in animation and interactive media.

 - Channel 4

 - Channel 5

-Many TV companies, for example Channel 4, Channel 5, Sky and Virgin Media Television, outsource the majority of their production operations.
+TV companies, such as Channel 4, Channel 5, Sky and Virgin Media Television, often outsource their production operations.

 There are also hundreds of independent production companies in the UK.
 These include:

 - EndemolShine UK